Biden considers requiring COVID-19 vaccines for federal workers

-MCLEAN, Va., July 27 (Reuters) - President Joe Biden said on Tuesday his administration is considering whether to require U.S. federal employees to be vaccinated against COVID-19.
+MCLEAN, Va.
+(Reuters) -President Joe Biden said on Tuesday his administration is considering whether to require U.S. federal employees to be vaccinated against COVID-19.

 “That’s under consideration right now,” Biden told a reporter who asked whether the administration was weighing such a requirement.